ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 ## Some challenges during the installation

 As presented in the high availability discussion in [this note](../kafka#high-availability-in-the-context-of-kubernetes-deployment), normally we need 6 worker nodes to avoid allocating zookeeper and kafka servers on the same kubernetes nodes.
+The community edition installation is permissive on that constraint, so both products could co-exist but in that case, ensure to have enough physical resources.
-The development installation is permissive on that constraint.
-The physical resources need to be there. kafka brokers cannot be scheduled because 11 nodes have taints (can't meet the specs for the stateful set) and the remaining worker nodes don't have enough memory
+We have seen some Kafka brokers that could not be scheduled because some nodes have taints (can't meet the specs for the stateful set) and the remaining worker nodes don't have enough memory.

 ## Getting started application

-Use the Event Stream Toolbox to download a getting started application we can use to test deployment and as code base for future Kafka consumer / producer.
+Use the Event Stream Toolbox to download a getting started application we can use to test the deployment and as code base for future Kafka consumer / producer development.

 ![](images/ies-starter-app.png)